AdobeDocs/dynamic-media-developer-resources.en/help/aem-is-ir-api/is-api/image-catalog/image-serving-api-ref/c-image-catalog-reference/c-image-svg-data-reference/c-image-data-reference/r-thumbtype-cat.md

 ---
 description: Thumbnail type.
 Describes how a thumbnail for this image is to be generated.
-seo-description: Thumbnail type.
-Describes how a thumbnail for this image is to be generated.
-seo-title: ThumbType
 solution: Experience Manager
 title: ThumbType
-uuid: b737b5a4-ad6d-4a9c-b48f-81cf170dd210
 feature: Dynamic Media Classic,SDK/API
 role: Developer,Business Practitioner
 ---